Blatantac/1831N-code-thanks-1831d-/README.md

 Haoran Fang (venus-beetroot) - Programmer of 1831A

-Carlos Zhang (blatantac) - Independent programmer from 1831N
+Carlos Zhang (blatantac) - Programmer of 1831N

 Sky Fan (Skiiboi) - Programmer/Project Manager of 1831D